sputnik42/autology/docs/plugins/jinja_publishing.md

 # Jinja2 Publishing Plugin

 The default publishing functionality is provided by Jinja2.
+For details on how to configure templates see [Template Documentation](../templates/configuring.md).

 ## Configuration Details